A Minecraft Movie - Danielle Brooks Exclusive Interview

 Where to Watch Mirror, Mirror

-Need to watch 'Mirror, Mirror' on your TV or mobile device at home?
-Finding a streaming service to buy, rent, download, or view the Edward Fleming-directed movie via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.
+Planning to check out 'Mirror, Mirror' wherever you like to watch?
+Discovering a streaming service to buy, rent, download, or view the Edward Fleming-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Mirror, Mirror' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Mirror, Mirror' right now, here are some specifics about the Crone Film Produktion comedy flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Mirror, Mirror' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Mirror, Mirror' right now, here are some details about the Crone Film Produktion comedy flick.

-What, so now you want to know what the movie's about?
+Wondering what this story is all about?
 Here's the plot: "Heavily influenced by the French stage sensation La Cage Aux Folles (which was filmed the very same year) this trite drag-queen comedy about a group of homosexuals sharing an apartment with a naive but straight country boy did not live up to expectations.
 The lead characters lead boring lives during the day and, as depicted here, downright pathetic existences at night, all decked out in peacock plumes and high heels and with nowhere to go.
 Several of the performances -- especially Fritz Helmuth as the love-starved, aptly named Bent -- manage to reach a little beyond the stereotypes, but Bodil Kjær, of all people, delivers a simply dreadful (and one-note) parody of a once-glamorous movie star." .